FDonati/fdonati.github.io/content/teaching/MSc_Thesis/index.md

 - Circular Economy Strategies for Metals: Assessing the Impact of Circularity Interventions on the Dutch Economy by 2050 (Reginold Jesuratnam)

-- The environmental impacts of current and future biofuel consumption by the Dutch maritime sector.
-(Kevin Heideman)
+- The environmental impacts of current and future biofuel consumption by the Dutch maritime sector (Kevin Heideman)

 As 2nd/3rd supervisor
 - From Sewage to Coal: New insights in Char Production: Performance evaluation with a combined Process Simulation and ex-ante Life Cycle Assessment (Heiko Rossdeutscher)